chakravala/Grassmann.jl/README.md

 (⟨-+++⟩, v, v₁, v₂, v₃, v₄, v₁₂, v₁₃, v₁₄, v₂₃, v₂₄, v₃₄, v₁₂₃, v₁₂₄, v₁₃₄, v₂₃₄, v₁₂₃₄)
 ```
 As a result of this macro, all of the `Basis{V,G}` elements generated by that `VectorSpace` become available in the local workspace with the specified naming.
 The first argument provides signature specifications, the second argument is the variable name for the `VectorSpace`, and the third and fourth argument are the the prefixes of the `Basis` vector names (and covector basis names).
 By default, `V` is assigned the `VectorSpace` and `v` is the prefix for the `Basis` elements.
-Thus,
 ```Julia
 julia> V # Minkowski spacetime
 ⟨-+++⟩